MS, OTR/L, FAOTA

 Afternoon Session

-A. Describe the six major factors that may be used to determine causes of ‘challenging behaviors’
+Describe the six major factors that may be used to determine the causes of challenging situations in dementia care

-B. Highlight the importance of watching for signs and signals of ‘unmet needs’ in order to intervene early and prevent escalation of distress
+Highlight the importance of watching for signs and signals of unmet needs to prevent escalation of distress

 Learning Objectives

-At the end of this session participants will be able:
+At the end of this workshop participants will be able to:

-1. to identify the different types of changes in brain structure and function during the progression of dementia.
+1. identify the different types of changes in brain structure and function during the condition of dementia.

-2. to describe effective combinations of multi-modal helping techniques when presented with someone with dementia at various levels of impairment, emphasizing use of their abilities that are preserved.
+2. describe effective combinations of multi-modal helping techniques for supporting individuals living with dementia, emphasizing use of preserved abilities.

-6. to demonstrate verbal and nonverbal techniques to help deescalate situations when someone living with brain change is in a state of distress.
+5. identify a structured and organized approach to recognize and cope with challenging situations in dementia care by meeting needs and intervening early and often.
+6. demonstrate verbal and nonverbal techniques to help de-escalate situations when someone living with brain change is in a state of distress.

 Methods

-Instructor will use a combination of lecture, discussion, role play, group interaction, case discussion, and problem-solving among learners to actively engage learners in the content.
-Video clips, PowerPoint presentations, and role playing will be used throughout the training.
+Ms. Snow will use a combination of lectures, discussion, role play, group interaction, case discussion, and problem-solving so as to actively engage learners in the content.
+Video clips, PowerPoint presentations, and role playing will be used throughout the workshop

 Teepa L. Snow